 This is one I can understand, because historically people who want to lose weight go on a diet, right?
 Weight loss has always been the only reason to diet, hasn’t it?!
 This is why it is a shame that this approach to health was dubbed “The Alkaline Diet” or “The Acid Alkaline Diet” – because really it is more holistic and long term than that.

 I prefer to call it “The Alkaline Lifestyle” but that scares some folks off 😉 (what – it’s, like, forever?)

 So when you get past the fact that it has the word “diet” in the title here are the facts:

 Fat is not a calorie problem, it is an acid problem.
 When you are over-acidic one of the most visual symptoms will be over OR under weight.
 When you alkalise you find your ideal body weight.
 If you are already slim, you won’t get slimmer – you’ll reach your ideal weight.
 If you are large, the fat that has been hanging on to protect your organs from the acids will drop away.

 You seriously don’t need to worry about fat loss if you’re already slim.

 So what else?
-As you can see from the testimonials page from the Alkaline Diet Course – this approach to health has been particularly positive for people with symptoms of:
+The Alkaline Diet has been particularly positive for people with symptoms of:

 - Fibromyalgia/Chronic Fatigue